bluescarni/heyoka/doc/tut_events.rst

 as *stopping* terminal events, because their occurrence will prevent the integrator from continuing without user intervention.

+Like for non-terminal events, the last callback argument is the sign of the time derivative of the event equation at the event trigger time.

 In this example, within the callback code we alter the value of the drag coefficient :math:`\alpha` (which is stored within the :ref:`runtime parameters <tut_param>` of the integrator): if :math:`\alpha` is currently 0, we set it to 1, otherwise we set it to 0.